TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapters/chapter-wellsprings-of-vitality.md

 > Two corpses lie broken on the protrusion, dried blood covering their clothes.
 > To the north east and south west, tunnels exit 20ft up into room.

-The statues are [animated armour] and will activate when people stand on the steps.
+The statues are [animated armour] and will activate when creatures reach the 3rd on the steps.
 The corridor to the north east leads to area C4 and the corridor to the south west leads to C6.

+When the characters reach the top of the stairs, read the following description:

+> A glowing red light emanates from a spiral, causing the air to shimmer around
+> it.
+You feel hot dry air flow from it, along with the stench of sulphur.

+The stairs lead to area D1.

 #### C6.
 Whirlpool